Disputing a transaction

 After filing a dispute

 After filing your dispute, the investigation can take up to 90 days.
 We’ll notify you if we need any additional information or documentation.
 Once the investigation is complete, you’ll be notified of the outcome.
-In the meantime, the charge will usually be settled alongside the rest of your balance when your Brex statement comes due.
-If your dispute is successful, you’ll receive a chargeback for these funds.
+Below is the typical path of a dispute, from submission to a final decision:

 While we send you email updates regarding the status of your dispute, you can also keep an eye on it, yourself.